Grid Mac review

 As a racing games veteran, I awaited the launch of Grid with a lot of anticipation and hit the download button after frantically refreshing the store for hours on end.
 The game was highly acclaimed when it was first released, with raving reviews on PC (scoring an 87 Metascore) and consoles.
 But does it deliver on the Mac?
 Although Grid is four years old now, it did not disappoint me.

-Although Grid’s engine simply isn’t as realistic as the physics engine used in ToCA Race Driver 3, the games does have a wider appeal as a greater number of players will appreciate the simulation/arcade racing.
+Although Grid's engine simply isn’t as realistic as the physics engine used in ToCA Race Driver 3, the games do have a wider appeal as a greater number of players will appreciate the simulation/arcade racing.

 In this game, you are the one firmly in control of what happens.
 You’re in charge of your own racing team, choosing sponsors, buying and selling cars, hiring and firing teammates in your ultimate aim to become the best driver and team.
 You can also drive for other teams to earn money if you become broke.